Soybean oil is not recommended for breast cancer

 Partially-hydrogenated soybean oil, found in many processed foods and restaurant meals, is to be avoided.
 Hydrogenation increases hardness and stabilizes fats, increasing product shelf life and decreasing refrigeration requirements.
 Partial hydrogenation results in the formation of trans fatty acids, which are known to increase LDL cholesterol (the "bad" cholesterol) and lower HDL cholesterol (the "good" cholesterol), thereby increasing cardiovascular disease risk factors.
 Consumption of trans fatty acids has also been found to be associated with increased breast cancer risk.

-Under the list of tags below are links to recent studies concerning this food.
+Below are links to recent studies concerning this food.
 For a more complete list, including less recent studies, please click on soybean oil.Tags: arachidonicAcid, aromataseActivity, genistein, inflammation, linoleicAcid, omega3, omega6, PAHs, soybeanOil, vitaminE